-$^{\star}$ Pre-certification required for all in patient admissions.
+^{} Pre-certification required for all inpatient admissions.

-For definitions of various facilities and further details, see footnotes 1 on page 123 and footnote 3 on page 124.
+For definitions of various facilities and further details, see footnotes 1 and 3 on pages 124-126.

-In the Hospital and Other Inpatient Treatment Centers\ (continued)
+In the Hospital1 and Other Inpatient Treatment Centers (continued)

-Benefit In-Network Out-of-Network Limitations Bariatric surgery Plan pays 100% after \$100 co-payment per admission Only covered at Blue Distinction Hospitals in the Empire network.
+Benefit In-Network Out-of- Network Limitations Bariatric surgery Plan pays 100% after \$100 co-payment per admission Only covered at Blue Distinction Hospitals in the Empire network.
 Transplant surgery Lifetime travel maximum for a transplant Plan pays 100% after \$100 co-payment per admission \$10,000 per transplant Not Covered Kidney and lung transplants are covered in-network only at any BlueCross BlueShield participating hospital.
-Other transplants are covered only at Blue Distinction Centers of Medical Excellence.1 Call Member Services for a list of Blue Distinction Centers of Medical Excellence.
+Other transplants are covered only at Blue Distinction Centers of Medical Excellence.
+1 Call Member Services for a list of Blue Distinction Centers of Medical Excellence.
 Skilled nursing care facility 4 Plan pays 100% Not Covered In-network only.
 Benefits are payable up to 60 days per year.
-Hospice care facility Plan pays 100% Not Covered In-network only
+Hospice care facility 5 Plan pays 100% Not Covered In-network only.

-\ Pre-certification required for all inpatient admissions.
+^{} Pre-certification required for all inpatient admissions.

-For definitions of various facilities and further details, see footnote 1 on page 123, footnote 4 on pages 124-125 and footnote 5 on page 125.
+For definitions of various facilities and further details, see footnotes 1, 4 and 5 on pages 124-126.